How to Make Scrambled Eggs, Step by Step

 Say goodbye to dry, rubbery scrambled eggs.

 The secret to making scrambled eggs is all about patience...and the proper pan.
-Here's a quick step-by-step guide to show you how to cook scrambled eggs.
+Here's a quick step-by-step guide to show you how to make scrambled eggs, plus we'll answer your most frequently asked questions.

 1. Gather ingredients